Traffic Ticket Lawyer

 If your license is revoked, you may be eligible for a limited driving privilege.
 We warned, the DMV, despite the statutory language regarding “discretionary” revocations, will almost always take away your license, and often for a full year rather than any lesser amount technically allowed by law.

 Greensboro DWLR Lawyer

 Even the simplest traffic charge may lead to the continued revocation of your license if you are charged with a moving violation during a period of time when your license was revoked.
 For example, if you have been charged with running a stop sign and driving while license revoked DWLR), you must not be convicted of the stop sign charge, even though the DWLR charge seems to be the more serious offense.
 If you convicted of the stop sign violation, a moving-violation, the resulting punishment will suspend your license for another whole year, minimum.
 If you find yourself in such a cycle of revocation, you may be eligible for a DMV hearing or better yet, a limited driving privilege.

 We are here to help you.
 Protecting your license is protecting your freedom.
-Call us for an honest evaluation of your case, and know that we can assist you whether charged with a traffic ticket or working to get your license back.
+Call our attorney in Greensboro for an honest evaluation of your case, and know that we can assist you whether charged with a traffic ticket or working to get your license back.